zaiisao/Documentation/en/Interactive Broadcast/voice_changer_android.md

 ---
 # Set the Voice Changer and Reverberation Effects
 ## Introduction
-In social and entertainment scenarios, users often need various voice effects to enhance interactive experiences.
-Agora provides multiple preset voice changers and reverberation effects.
-You can also flexibly change the users' voice, such as adjusting the pitch, setting the equalization and reverberation modes.
+In social and entertainment scenarios, users often need various voice effects to enhance an interactive experiences.
+To accomplish this, Agora provides multiple preset voice changers and reverberation effects.
+You can also dynamically change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.

 ## Implementation